LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 is still not available, create a branch in the `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_ repo, add the needed spec info, and create a pull request.

-.. important:: Build spec information used in RAJA Gitlab CI pipelines
+.. important:: Build spec information used in RAJA GitLab CI pipelines
                must exist in the ``compilers.yaml`` file and/or ``packages.yaml`` file for the appropriate system type in the `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_ repo.